← Back to Blog

 5. Education — Degrees and qualifications in reverse chronological order

-6. Certifications & Training — Professional certifications and industry training
+6. Certifications and Training — Professional certifications and industry training relevant to your target role

 Font and Typography

 Use a professional, widely supported font for your CV body text.
 The most ATS-safe and professionally respected choices are Calibri, Arial, Helvetica, Georgia, and Times New Roman.
 Use 10 to 12pt for body text and 14 to 16pt for your name and section headings.
-Avoid decorative, script, or novelty fonts — they rarely render correctly in all environments and can confuse ATS parsers.
+Avoid decorative, script, or novelty fonts.

 Single Column vs Two Column Layout

 Single-column layouts are the most ATS-safe option.
 Two-column layouts look clean to human readers but can cause major problems with ATS systems — the parser may read the columns out of order or merge content from different columns, resulting in garbled data.
-If you prefer a two-column layout for the visual appeal, only use it for applications at companies where you know the initial screening is done by a human, not software.
 For any application going through an online portal or ATS, always use a single-column format.

 Design Elements to Avoid

 Unless the job posting specifically requests a Word document, save and submit your CV as a PDF.
 PDFs preserve your formatting exactly as intended across all devices and operating systems.
-Modern ATS systems handle PDF parsing well.
 Name your file professionally: FirstnameLastname_CV_Year.pdf.

 Graduate or entry-level: one page.
-Mid-career with three to ten years of experience: one to two pages — one strong page is always better than two weak ones.
+Mid-career with three to ten years of experience: one to two pages.
 Senior professionals with more than ten years: two pages is appropriate.
-Academic CV: three or more pages may be appropriate, as academic CVs typically require comprehensive lists of publications, research projects, grants, teaching experience, and presentations.
+Academic CV: three or more pages may be appropriate as academic CVs require comprehensive lists of publications, research projects, grants, teaching experience, and presentations.

 Check Your CV Against Real Hiring Criteria — Free